4 C’s of Diamonds Specialist

 The 4 C’s for being a Diamond specialist

 Colour is essential when determining the quality of the diamond.
-It is evaluated on a scale ranging from D (diamond of exceptional whiteness) to Z (diamond that is ‘tinted’ white yet reflects yellow in colour).
+It is evaluated on a scale ranging from D (diamond of exceptional whiteness) to Z (a diamond that is ‘tinted’ white yet reflects yellow in colour).
 The whiter the diamond, the rarer it is.

 Clarity is defined by the number, size, nature and position of the inclusions (internal and external imperfections).
 A diamond is considered to have the highest level of clarity if no faults appear under a 10x loupe.
 Whilst almost all diamonds contain impurities, a perfectly pure diamond is possible but extremely rare.
-The classification for clarity ranges from FL (flawless) to I3 (inclusions visible to the naked eye).
+A Diamond’s Clarity grade evaluates how clean a diamond is from both inclusions and blemishes.
+The GIA grades clarity on the following diamond clarity chart:

-Cut is the most crucial of the Gemological Institute of America’s criteria.
+The cut is the most crucial of the Gemological Institute of America’s criteria(GIA).
 Not only does the cut influence the shape of the diamond, it also affects the life and brilliance of the diamond.
 A cut is evaluated on the precision of its critical angles, its symmetry, proportions and polish.

 Proportions of a diamond refer to the relationship between the parts of the diamond;